Nafees10/qscript/spec/syntax.md

 * `FUNCTION_NAME` is the name of the function
 * `arg0_type` is the type for first argument
 * `arg0` is the "name" for first argument
-* more arguments can be added, and are to be separated by space.
+* more arguments can be added, and are to be separated by a comma.

 A function without any arguments would be defined like:
 ```